hhromic/promrelay-exporter/use-case.md

 In this final scenario, **both applications remain isolated again**.

-The Prometheus relay server in the above architecture offers the following benefits:
+The Prometheus relay exporter in the above architecture offers the following benefits:

 * Stacks can be centrally monitored using Prometheus without breaking isolation.
 * Metrics exporter ports in applications and services do NOT need to be exposed publicly.